 One of our interaction design goals was to provide participants with a high degree of mobility on Shopping without sacrificing their understanding of where their hand lay on the keyboard.
 To that end, we restricted the number of touch-press keys in each numeric and alphabetical key row to the first six.
 In other words, only keys 1-6, Q-Y, A-H, and Z-N accessed category or product information.

-decided to program Shopping entirely in the client-side as a single-page application.
+We decided to program Shopping entirely in the client-side as a single-page application to accelerate prototype development.
 As such, it did not support normal backwards navigation, so participants needed to touch the grave accent (`) key to hear the word “Back”, and press that key to go to the previous page.
 In the interest of logging participant interaction data, we later built a proper Node.js application with a MongoDB database behind the client-side app.

 Other Interaction Techniques